dre7283/ReadMe_Generator/Develop/output/README.md

 ## Usage

-nothing
+this is a test

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the BSD 3 license.

 ## Contributing

-nothing
+this is a test

 ## Tests